ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - All ∞ speed effects are always placed above and resolved before any non ∞ speed effects.
 No player can take actions while they are in Dream, and they do not affect which player is or becomes the active player.
 - Taking any action slower than ∞ speed causes the other player to become the active player.

 When you are the active player and are taking actions, you may commit multiple non ∞ speed cards/abilities at once in a group.
-You must choose an order for them in Dream & each card must be fast enough to be played as though it were the top card (you may accelerate them).
+You must choose an order for them in Dream (you may accelerate them).
 After the group of cards is in dream, they only count as a single card for future cards played into dream.
 Once you commit the actions, the other player becomes the active player as normal.
 ### Advanced notes on timing rules and dream:
 - If during dream effect resolution one or more new cards/abilities are put into dream that are not at ∞ speed, resolution stops, and the player not in control of the new top most card/effect becomes the active player.
 	- Maybe also: If new non infinite speed cards/effects are put into dream by an infinite speed effect and the active player passes, it does not cause them to resolve & instead the other player becomes active.